-- Sec.
-56. Authorized Deductions.
-Deductions from salaries and other benefits accruing to any government employee, chargeable against the appropriations for Personnel Services, may be allowed for the payment of an individual employee's contributions or obligations due the following: - (a) The BIR, PhilHealth, GSIS, and HDMF; - (b) The National Government, as decreed in a final and executory decision of COA; - (c) Non-stock savings and loans associations and mutual benefit associations duly operating under existing laws and cooperatives which are managed by and/or for the benefit of government employees; - (d) Associations or Provident Funds organized and managed by government employees for their benefit and welfare; - (e) GFIs authorized by law and accredited by appropriate government regulating bodies to engage in lending; - (f) Licensed insurance companies; and - (g) Thrift banks or rural banks accredited by the BSP.
+Sec.
+52. Authorized Deductions.
+Deductions from salaries and other benefits accruing to any government employee, chargeable against the appropriations for Personnel Services, may be allowed for the payment of an individual employee's contributions or obligations due the following:

+- (a) The BIR, PhilHealth, GSIS, and HDMF; - (b) The National Government, as decreed in a final and executory decision of COA; - (c) Non-stock savings and loans associations and mutual benefit associations duly operating under existing laws and cooperatives which are managed by and/or for the benefit of government employees; - (d) Associations or Provident Funds organized and managed by government employees for their benefit and welfare; - (e) GFIs and authorized government depository banks authorized by law and accredited by appropriate government regulating bodies to engage in lending; - (f) Licensed insurance companies; and - (g) Thrift banks or rural banks accredited by the BSP.

-Obligations due to the BIR, contributions due to the PhilHealth, GSIS, and HDMF shall be satisfied ahead of all other obligations.
-The remaining obligations due to other entities listed above shall be satisfied in the order in which they were incurred.
+Obligations due the BIR, and contributions to, and obligations due the PhilHealth, GSIS, and HDMF shall be satisfied ahead of all other obligations.
+The remaining obligations due the other entities listed above shall be satisfied in the order in which they were incurred.